Frequently Asked Questions

 Can I have a conviction or guilty plea to a summary offense expunged?

 State College Summary Offense Expungement Lawyer Pennsylvania law allows for the expungement of summary offenses IF the person "has been free of arrest or prosecution for five years following the conviction for that offense."
 Basically, if a person has stayed out of trouble for five years, he or she is eligible to have a summary conviction expunged.
+The person must go through the expungement process.
 Again, eligibility simply allows a person to file an expungement petition, and to have a judge consider the request and render a decision.
 The expungement law expressly provides that such criminal history "may" be expunged,...
 Learn More

 Can I expunge a felony or misdemeanor conviction from my record?

 How can a judge deny my expungement request when the law says that I am eligible for expungement?